lhupalo/oran-inatel/README.md

     This script generates Parquet files organized by sector and rings for further analysis.
 The main file required for training ML models is `beam_pair_data_mimo=<mimo_config>x<mimo_config>.pqt`.

+## Reproducing Results

+To reproduce the results and figures presented in the manuscript, please follow these steps:

+1. **Untar file**: Untar the file "reported_results.tar.xz".
+2. **Runnig jupyter**: Refer to the "reproduce_results.ipynb" file for instructions on reproducing the figures and results.

 ## Cite us

 If you find the paper and this repository useful in your research, please use the following BibTeX entry for citation.